-OBTAIN TITLE INSURANCE PROTECTION.
-You may be able to obtain a title insurance policy to insure that the title to your property and the existing improvements on your property are free from liens claimed by subcontractors and suppliers.
-If your policy is issued before the improvements are completed and covers the value of the improvements to be completed, you should obtain, on the completion of the improvements and as a condition of your final payment, a ' completion of improvements' policy endorsement.
-This endorsement will protect your property from liens claimed by subcontractors and suppliers that may arise from the date the original title policy is issued to the date of the endorsement."

-Borrower Date Co-Borrower Date Borrower Date Co-Borrower Date
+OBTAIN TITLE INSURANC E PROTECTION.
+You may be able to obtain a title insurance po licy to insure that the title to your property and the ex isting improvements on your property are free from liens clain ned by subcontractors and suppliers.
+If your policy is is sued before the improvemen its are completed and covers the v alue of the improvements a 'completion of improveme ents' policy endorsement.
+Th f the improvements and as a condision endorsement will protect your produced the original title policy is issued property from liens claimed Borrower Date Co-Borrower Date Borrower Co-Borrower Date